williampsmith/cs186-db/projects/Project4Spec.md

 #### 1.3 Join selection (Pass i > 1)

 The next part of the search algorithm involves finding the lowest cost join between each set of tables in the previous pass and a separate single table.
 You will be implementing this functionality in `QueryPlan#minCostJoins`.
 Remember to only consider left-deep plans and to avoid creating any Cartesian products.
 Use the list of explicit join conditions added through the `QueryPlan#join` method to identify potential joins.
 Once you've identified a potential join between a left set of tables and a right table, you should be considering each type of join implementation in `QueryPlan#minCostJoinType` which will be called by the `QueryPlan#minCostJoins` method.
+You don't need to consider sortMergeJoin in `QueryPlan#minCostJoinType`.

 The end result of this method should be a mapping from a set of tables to a join query operator that corresponds to the lowest cost join estimated.